AMPerez04/MineZero/README.md

 * **Anchor Player System**

   * Only the **anchor player’s death** triggers a reset.
+    * This can be changed via the gamerule **"enableAllPlayersRBD"**
+    * Alternatively you can let the anchor be randomly chosen on each new checkpoint with **"enableRandomAnchor"**
   * The anchor player is set automatically when they create a checkpoint.

 * **World Reset on Death**